T-Mohamed-Shafeek/epochly-backend/README.md

 }
 ```

+## Transcript Retrieval Process

+The backend uses a multi-stage approach to maximize transcript availability:

+1. **Cached Transcript Check**: First checks if the video is in our pre-cached examples
+2. **YouTube API Attempt**: Uses the official `youtube-transcript-api` with multiple language options
+3. **PyTube Fallback**: Uses the PyTube library to extract captions directly
+4. **Alternative APIs**: Tries multiple alternative APIs that can extract captions
+5. **Web Scraping**: Final fallback method that extracts transcript directly from YouTube's page

+If all automatic methods fail, the frontend provides a manual submission option with NoteGPT integration.

 ## Frontend Integration

 This backend is designed to work with the Epochly frontend, replacing the previous YouTube Data API implementation with a more robust solution that: